aimagelab/TransFusion/README.md

     --dataset <DATASET> \
 ```

 Replace the arguments with your desired configuration.
-See `utils.py` and `src/parser.py` for all available options.
+See `utils.py` for all available options.

 ### Fine-tuning 🔧